Kolapo-code/Booker/README.md

 Booker is a restful API, that provides booking services and allows industries to create working spaces where their clients can book appointments remotely.

-Booker is amazing because it gives great developers around the world the chance to create an interface based on what they think fits their client's needs.
+Booker is amazing because it gives great developers the chance to create an interface based on what they think fits their client's needs.
 The developers can take our API and use it for their purposes.
-The goal was to have an API with simple endpoints that handle different tasks done by the regular user that can create appointment, and the workspace owner where the appointments are done, as well as the administration that handles all the managment.
+The goal was to have an API with simple endpoints that handle different tasks done by the regular user that can create appointments, and the workspace owner where the appointments are done, and the administration that handles all the management.

 We see Booker as more than just a Restful API; we see it as the future, as it can be used in amazing inventions, and that’s the plan.